OFS/opae-sdk/doc/source/drv_arch/drv_arch.md

 This section introduces how applications enumerate the FPGA device from the sysfs hierarchy under `/sys/class/fpga`.

-In the example below, two Intel&reg; FPGA devices are installed in the host.
+In the example below, two Intel FPGA devices are installed in the host.
 Each FPGA device has one FME and two Ports (AFUs).

 For each FPGA device, a device directory is created under `/sys/class/fpga`: